Decorative Icon

 • What are a few things that really drive results for the department or company?

-• What are the top three goals the CEO has defined for the current year and how does my future role contribute towards achieving these targets?
+• What is the top three goals of the team this year and how does this role contribute towards achieving those goals?

 • What's the work culture like?